AaronCQL/doconuxt/docs/content/site-settings.md

 ### `title`

 - Type: `string`
-- Description: title of the web page; used for the HTML title tag
+- Description: title of the web page; used for the HTML title tag and displayed in the Topnav
 - Default: `package.json` title

 ### `description`